 You may have over 1000 interactions with children, but with well-planned intentional teaching strategies such as those above in relation to the use of technology then this will contribute to the greater learning and positive outcomes for children.

 Intentional teaching strategies in childcare and education can have a tremendous impact on child learning especially when technology is added to the equation.
 The above example of intentional teaching in childcare and education is your first step in developing a child's technological literacy today.

-Online Workshop in ECE on Teaching Strategies in ECE
+FREE Online Workshop in ECE on Teaching Strategies in ECE

-In this mini-course, you will be able to build your capacity as an early childhood teacher when you apply the theory learned and the examples of intentional teaching in early childhood education and care.
+You will be able to build your capacity as an early childhood teacher when you apply the theory learned and the examples of intentional teaching in early childhood education and care.

 The best practices for intentional teaching in early childhood found within the workshop take you down the educational path in learning and applying evidence based intentional teaching strategies in childcare and early childhood education.